The Route, Day by Day

 The initial approach to the park is a game drive in itself, scanning the savannah for giraffe, lion, and a high density of birdlife en route to the lodge.
 A dedicated afternoon safari drive follows, exploring the bush as the light softens and nocturnal species begin to stir, before returning to the lodge for the night.

-Been to Tarangire National Park?Create an account
+Been to Tarangire National Park, Conservation & Tarangire's Elephants?

 and share your photos with other travelers planning this trip.